gacerioni/rediscloud-pro-labs/README.md

 **The configuration is designed to:**

-- Create a new Redis Cloud PRO subscription.
+- Create a new Redis Cloud PRO subscription (Marketplace-based billing).
 - Add a Redis Cloud PRO database within the subscription.
 - Disable the default user to enhance security.
 - Optionally enforce TLS connections based on configuration.
 - Create a specific user with RBAC ACL for the database.
 - Apply tags for metadata purposes.
+- Provide optional AWS VPC peering integration (disabled by default, ready for future PrivateLink v2).

 ---